Annual Submission Deadline: March 1

-Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman, the Institute for Hate Studies presents the Eva Lassman Memorial Student Research Award.
+Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman, the Center for the Study of Hate presents the Eva Lassman Memorial Student Research Award.
 Annually one $1,000 award and additional smaller award(s) support Gonzaga undergraduate or graduate students who are engaged in research projects that address issues of hate.

 - Sharon Jang, Increasing Anti-Asian Hate Crimes: The Experiences of Asian and Asian-American Students Attending Gonzaga University During the COVID-19 Pandemic (First Place)

 - Shane Fugate, Food Accessibility at Gonzaga University (Honorable Mention)

 - Emma Wood, The Alt-Right Pipeline: Political Radicalization during the Internet Era (Honorable Mention)

 - Manojprabhakran Thirupal, White Supremacy in the Northwest (First Place)

 - Christopher Combs, Gay in Cuba: Analyzing Sexual Stigmatization through the Lens of Class-based Experiences in a “Classless” Society (Honorable Mention)

 - Rev. Terry Jane Stewart, Fowler's Stages of Faith, Images of God, and Othering: An Exploratory Case Study of United Methodist Leaders Access Online

 - Taylor Carnevale, From Advocate to Extremist: Othering as a mobilization tactic in domestic terror